 Rho is one of North Carolina’s 150+ contract research organizations that jointly employ more than 24,000 people.
 With a CRO community generating more than $30 billion in annual revenue worldwide, North Carolina, as the birthplace of the industry, continues to lead its growth and evolution.

 Human Health | Durham

-A bio-absorbable, implantable radiation device developed by Durham-based CivaTech Oncology is showing promise in clinical trials as a new way to attack cancers.
+CivaTech Oncology, a Research Triangle Park company developing a unique platform of cancer therapy devices, has received marketing approval from the U.S. Food and Drug Administration for its new CivaDerm skin cancer treatment device.
 The company, which developed its CivaSheet with the help of $249,000 in NCBiotech funding, is able to deliver radiation to specific spots in cancer patients while protecting nearby healthy tissue.
 CivaTech, which has also received grants from the National Cancer Institute, already has one product on the market: CivaString, radiation on an injectable string for treating prostate cancer.